apache/pulsar-site/release-notes/versioned/pulsar-3.0.1.md

 - Upgrade sqlite-jdbc to resolve CVE-2023-32697 by @lhotari in [#20411](https://github.com/apache/pulsar/pull/20411)
 - Upgrade Guava to 32.0.0 to address CVE-2023-2976 by @lhotari in [#20459](https://github.com/apache/pulsar/pull/20459)

-For the complete changelog, please check: https://github.com/apache/pulsar/pulls?q=is%3Apr+label%3Arelease%2F3.0.1+
+For the complete list, check the [Pulsar 3.0.1 changelog](https://github.com/apache/pulsar/pulls?q=is%3Apr+label%3Arelease%2F3.0.1+).